HenriWahl/doko3000/README.md

 The **default user** is `admin` with the password `admin` and admin rights.
 It can create other players and should get a new password soon.

+### Custom cards

+If you want to use another card design you can just replace the cards in `/doko3000/static/img/cards`.
+If containers are used this directory might just be mounted as volume.

 **Good luck** and don't hesitate to give some feedback at https://github.com/HenriWahl/doko3000/issues.